 Controlled Water Heater Program

 If your existing water heater is in need of replacement consider replacing it with a new energy-efficient electric water heater from SWCE.
-We offer a free Marathon Water Heater along with a monthly credit to any SWCE member who enrolls in our load management program.
+We offer a free Westinghouse water heater along with a monthly credit to any SWCE member who enrolls in our load management program.
 For more information see Controlled Water Heater Program Brochure

 Controlled Dual Fuel Program